 Stacked to the high heavens in springtime goodness, this cake makes April birthdays extra special, and the envy of other months.
 Get the recipe here.

 5. May: Coconut Raspberry Cake

 After a long winter dreaming of the tropical days of summer, this coconut cake with fresh raspberries is the ticket to brightening up any May birthday.
 Going crazy for coconut, this layer cake goes all out with unsweetened coconut flakes, coconut oil, and coconut milk.
-If that wasn’t enough, each layer of the cake is soaked in a coconut vodka simple syrup – summer is almost here and it’s your birthday after all, live a little.
+If that wasn't enough, each cake layer is soaked in a coconut vodka simple syrup - summer is almost here and it's your birthday after all, live a little.

 Sandwiched between each layer is raspberry jam and coconut cream cheese frosting - yes, there is still more coconut madness happening.
 Topped with fresh raspberries and pistachios, a taste of this tropical cake will put a smile on any birthday face.
 Oh, and uh, sorry if you don't like coconut.
 Maybe you can trade cakes with the veggie haters of March.
 Get the recipe here.

 Alright all you outgoing June birthday babies, we decided to take a cue from you and go all out with your birthday cake.
 The S'mores birthday cake was made just for you.
 Layers of chocolate cake are smeared in a graham cracker buttercream while the icing on the cake is a decadent chocolate ganache that has toasted meringue, chocolate chunks, and graham cracker pieces for garnish.

 It's blueberry season and what better way to say happy birthday than with a delicious Blueberry Lemon Cake.
 The tangy buttermilk and lemon infused cake is layered with a homemade whipped lemon cream cheese frosting and topped with fresh blueberries and lemon.